 Because ripe bananas are sweet, they are often used in cooked desserts and baked goods, including pies, muffins, and quick breads.

 They’re also eaten raw by themselves, as part of a fruit salad, or as a dessert or porridge topping.
 They may even be dipped in chocolate or spread on toast with nut butter.

-They are starchy and tough when raw, with a much thicker skin than bananas.
+They are starchy and tough when green and raw but soften as they ripen.
+They have a much thicker skin than bananas.

 Keep in mind, though, that both plantains and bananas are whole foods that contain fiber.
-This may help reduce blood sugar increases in some people, especially compared to more refined, processed foods that don’t have fiber (9).
+This may help reduce blood sugar increases in some people, especially compared to more refined, processed foods that don’t have fiber (

 Both fruits are nutritious, whole foods and can be included as part of a healthy diet.